What is digital sovereignty – and how Microsoft sparked the trend.

 This marks a clear turning point in Europe’s relationship with foreign technology providers.
 If key figures in international law can be digitally silenced by a company subject to U.S. law, what does that say about our control – or lack thereof – over the very digital foundations we rely on?
 If U.S.-based services can not protect European data from access by U.S. authorities, what does that say about our security and data protection?

 For years, European institutions have relied on a false promise of security and data protection by Silicon Valley tech giants.
-Cloud providers like Microsoft, Amazon, and Google have repeatedly assured us that they respect European law, have built data centers within EU borders, and have pledged to comply with the GDPR.
+Cloud providers like Microsoft, Amazon, and Google have repeatedly assured us that they respect European law, including the GDPR, the DSA, and the DMA.
+These tech companies have built data centers within EU borders, and have pledged to protect personal data based on the rules laid out in the General Date Protection Regulation of the European Union.
 While at the same time Microsoft’s New Outlook uploads all data, including passwords, into the cloud, Microsoft’s Office 365 has been declared illegal for German schools because of data protection issues, and Denmark has banned Gmail from schools due to privacy concerns based on the GDPR.
 And these are just a few examples.

 Jurisdiction trumps everything

 Jurisdiction trumps geography.
-It doesn’t matter if your servers are in Frankfurt, Rome, or Paris – if your provider is subject to foreign law, so is your data.
+It doesn’t matter if your servers are in Frankfurt, Rome, or Paris – if your provider is subject to foreign law, if it has to share data with the American authorities based on the Cloud Act or Date Governance Act, your data is at risk.

-And this must be included in every worst case scenarios of every business and every authority.
-The question is obvious: Is my data secure and protected – not just from external threats like malicious attackers, but also from internal threats stemming from the company hosting your data?
+And this possibility must be included in every worst case scenario of every business and every authority.
+The question is obvious: Is my data secure and protected – not just from external threats like malicious attackers, but also from internal threats stemming from the company hosting my data?

 Dependency is a threat